JavaScript is required

 How to make a complaint

-When working through a complaint, everyone must:
+When working through a concern or complaint, everyone must:

 • listen to each other's views